Families seek truth as Airbus, Air France face crash trial

 Associated Press

-PARIS (AP) — Nicolas Touillou had just proposed marriage to his girlfriend.
+PARIS (AP) — Nicolas Toulliou had just proposed marriage to his girlfriend.
 Nelson Marinho Jr. was heading off on a new oil exploration job.
 Eric Lamy was about to celebrate his 38th birthday.

 They were among 228 people killed in 2009 when their storm-tossed Air France flight from Rio de Janeiro to Paris slammed into the Atlantic.
 After more than a decade of legal battles, their families at last have a chance at justice.